Glossary

 An immune system in bacteria that recognizes and destroys invading DNA and maybe RNA.
 It’s been adapted into a gene-editing tool widely used in basic and applied research.

-For more, check out our Biomedical Beat blog post: Q&A With Nobel Laureate and CRISPR Scientist Jennifer Doudna
+For more, check out our Biomedical Beat blog post: What Is CRISPR?

 A process that occurs during meiosis, in which chromosome partners, one inherited from each parent, physically swap sections with one another.
 This creates hybrid chromosomes that are a patchwork of the original pair.
 Crossing over occurs in species that reproduce sexually and increases the genetic variety of offspring.